 - At the top of the page you'll see a box where you can enter tags.
 Tags are words that describe our photos.
 They let people search for photos by keyword or subject.
 Words like highway, Pullman, ferry, avalanche or bridge will help people find our photos.
 If your tag has more than one word, like "Mount Rainier" or "US 2" put quotes around it.
 Please include your initials or the name of the photographer as tags so we know where to refer questions.
 Please post the incident number as a tag for all images taken during any emergency activation.

-- There's a drop-down menu list to "choose a set."
-Flickr sets are like photo albums.
-We've typically created sets for specific activities, like "Paint Striping" or "I-90 Easton Overpass."
-You can add photos to an existing set or create a new set.
-Sets will have short titles and longer descriptions.
-If your images illustrate a WSDOT project, be sure to include a hyperlink back to the project page in your set description.
+- There's a drop-down menu list to "choose an album."
+We've typically created albums (previously called "sets") for specific activities, like "Paint Striping" or "I-90 Easton Overpass."
+You can add photos to an existing album create a new album.
+Albums will have short titles and longer descriptions.
+If your images illustrate a WSDOT project, be sure to include a hyperlink back to the project page in your album description.

 - Just below each uploaded photo is a title box.
 This one is really important!
 When you upload a new photo, the title will be the filename of the photo until you change it.
 On Flickr the title is also the "alt" tag that describes the image to viewers with visual impairments.
 Titles like "Img_6743" or "Unit A" are not helpful; make your titles brief but also meaningful!